 Lufthansa has a wide variety of aircraft types that are capable of performing the pending routes.
-Within their widebody fleet, they have eight Airbus A380 aircraft with specifications that make it capable for the transatlantic route.
-However, given the incredibly high capacity of these jets, they are mostly utilized on flights between larger hub cities and their German bases.
-Additionally, the carrier operates a total of 27 Boeing 747 aircraft, eight of which are the older 747-400 variant and 19 of which are the more modern 747-8.
-However, the carrier also has a large fleet of twin-engine jets suitable for the route.
+Within its widebody fleet, the carrier has eight Airbus A380 aircraft with specifications that make it capable of the transatlantic route.
+However, given the incredibly high capacity of these jets, they are mostly utilized on flights between larger hub cities and Lufthansa's German bases.
+Additionally, the carrier operates a total of 27 Boeing 747 aircraft, eight of which are the older 747-400 variant and 19 of which are the more modern 747-8s.

-Lufthansa operates 22 Airbus A340 aircraft (split between two variants, the A340-300 and A340-600), and while they are quadjets (which means that they will require more fuel than newer aircraft), the lower capacity of this aircraft type makes it a potential option for the airline.
-Lufthansa already operates this aircraft on similar routes to the United States, like Denver.
-With additional aircraft types in their fleet, like the Airbus A330 and more efficient A350-900, the carrier has numerous options when introducing this route.
+Additionally, Lufthansa operates 22 Airbus A340 aircraft (split between two variants, the A340-300 and A340-600).
+While they are quad jets (which means that they will require more fuel than newer aircraft), the relatively lower capacity of this aircraft type makes it a potential option for the airline.
+Lufthansa already operates this aircraft on similar routes to the United States.
+With additional aircraft types in its fleet, like the Airbus A330 and more efficient A350-900, the carrier has numerous options when introducing this route.

 As Lufthansa and the rest of the industry emerge from the pandemic, it will constantly be monitoring the economic landscape for new market opportunities.
 St. Louis, while new, could potentially be the first of many new cities in the giant’s network.

 An Introduction to Human Factors and Pilot Performance » Wright Amendment Blues: Delta Wins Right to Stay at Dallas Love Field After Legal Battle » Computer Glitch Leaves American Airlines Flights Without Pilots »